 The qualitative method was used in the design of this study.
 It was concerned with comprehending phenomena that cannot be quantified.
 This research used a qualitative approach in order to analyze the textual content in context.
-For the purposes of this study, the content was limited to three chosen Bruno Mars lyrics.
-In summary, a qualitative technique is a sort of study that utilizes non-numerical data to obtain information.
+For the purposes of this study, the content was limited to three chosen Metonymy is a kind of figurative language in which Bruno Mars lyrics.
+In summary, a qualitative technique is a sort of study that utilizes nonnumerical data to obtain information.
 A descriptive approach is a kind of research strategy that entails looking for, gathering, categorizing, and evaluating data before making conclusions (Chelliah & Willem, 2010; Grimes & Schulz, 2002).